Palawan is the place you dream about when you think of paradise. Make the most out of it and come prepared in this guide!

 After 3 days it was time to move on and travel to El Nido.
 Another 4 hours in a van.
 Make sure to book it at least one day in advance and ask to sit in the front if you get car sick.
 You can describe El Nido as a vibrant little town with a lot of underdevelopment.
 Like most of the Philippines, the houses and shops are self build and nothing seems to be finished.
 But thats the charm of El Nido.
 It’s a fishers town overrun by tourist that come for one thing only; El Nido’s many islands.
 Once at sea, your mouth will fall open when you see the beautiful rock formations and lagoons.

-The most popular thing to do in El Nido is to take a boat tour.
-You can choose from tours A, B, C and some have tour D (whatever that may be) A & C being the most popular ones and it includes lunch and (most of the time) snorkeling gear.
-There are so many tour operators to choose from that it will make you dizzy.
+The most popular thing to do in El Nido is to take a tour around the islands.
+You can choose from tours A, B, C and some have tour D (whatever that may be) Usually, it includes lunch and snorkeling gear.
 To make your life easier I’ve made a shortlist of the ones I can recommend:

 » Kraken Tour not the cheapest but highly recommended.
-Music, appetizers, lunch, drinks, WiFi, toilet, kayaks, paddle board, snorkel materials are included.
+Music, lunch, drinks, WiFi, kayaks, paddle board, snorkel materials are included.
 Check here for more info

 » The Artcafe tours. with Kayak 1900 peso’s. (recommended if you take tour A) no snorkling gear included.
 Accepts credit card.

 » Northern Hope Tours.
 Professional and recommended by various sites.
 Book here